SteamAchievementNotifier/SteamAchievementNotifier/README.md

 ***Notification does not appear on screen when unlocking an achievement***

 Some games do not allow Windows notifications to overlay above them if they are in "Fullscreen" mode.
 If you hear the achievement notification sound but don't see it, run the game in "Fullscreen Borderless" mode, which should allow notifications to appear.

-If you can't see any achievement and do not hear any achievement sounds when unlocking, check your Windows "Focus Assist" settings and ensure that notifications are allowed when running games.
+I am actively working on a solution to allow notifications to show in Fullscreen mode!

 ***Cannot download EXE via Releases due to "Virus Detected" warning in Browser***